Peter Karlsson (speedway rider): Career

 Karlsson first rode for Wolverhampton Wolves in Britain during the 1990 season.

-He won the Swedish Pairs Championship twice with brother Mikael Max, in 1992 and 1996 and was the Swedish Individual Champion in 1989 and 1991.
+Karlsson won the Swedish Pairs Championship twice with brother Mikael Max, in 1992 and 1996 and was the Swedish Individual Champion in 1989 and 1991.

-In October 2000, during the Speedway Grand Prix Qualification he won the GP Challenge, which ensured that he claimed a permanent slot for the 2001 Grand Prix.
+In October 2000, during the Speedway Grand Prix Qualification, Karlsson won the GP Challenge, which ensured that he claimed a permanent slot for the 2001 Grand Prix.

-He is regarded as a legend at parent club Wolverhampton where he helped them win the 2009 Elite League title despite suffering with a broken collarbone two weeks prior to the play off final.
-Due to the average points limit, PK had to move on in 2010 and joined Belle Vue Aces on loan.
-For the 2012 season he signed for Lakeside Hammers, where he spent three seasons.
+Karlsson is regarded as a legend at parent club Wolverhampton where he helped them win the 2009 Elite League title despite suffering with a broken collarbone two weeks prior to the play off final.
+Due to the average points limit, Karlsson had to move on in 2010 and joined Belle Vue Aces on loan.
+For the 2012 season, he signed for Lakeside Hammers, where he spent three seasons.

-In 2016, PK wasn't originally in Wolverhampton's plans but after Mikel Beck pulled out of the team leaving the door open for PK to join back.
+In 2016, Karlsson wasn't originally in Wolverhampton's plans but after Mikel Beck pulled out of the team leaving the door open for Karlsson to join back.
 He accepted and joined for the remainder of the season.
 He would later play a huge role as the 2016 team beat Belle Vue over 2 legs in the Elite League final.
-After the Belle Vue meeting he announced his retirement from British Speedway.
+After the Belle Vue meeting, he announced his retirement from British Speedway.

 Family

-His two younger brothers, Mikael Max and Magnus Karlsson were both motorcycle speedway riders.
+Karlsson's two younger brothers, Mikael Max and Magnus Karlsson were both motorcycle speedway riders.
 All three brothers represented Sweden in the 2007 Speedway World Cup, with Magnus riding at reserve.